-The USNH Academic Technology Steering Committee is pleased to announce the 9th annual Academic Technology Institute!
+The USNH Academic Technology Steering Committee's 9th annual

 Open Education: Building Connection, Collaboration, & Community